iJrod/Learn-Smart-Contracts-and-Tokens/README.md

 ## Get started
 1) Join the Discord [here](https://discord.gg/Au4JGH32yE) - don't be put off by the minimal channels, that will change soon.
 2) Visit [here](https://app.buildspace.so/) to register using your email address
-3) Once registered and verified, you can see the Projects dasboard [here](https://app.buildspace.so/home).
+3) Once registered and verified, you can see the Projects dashboard [here](https://app.buildspace.so/home).
 You don't need to complete the profile, but you can do.
 4) Select a project such as [Build a Web3 App with Solidity + Ethereum Smart Contracts](https://app.buildspace.so/projects/CO02cf0f1c-f996-4f50-9669-cf945ca3fb0b)
 5) You will then be able to link your Discord account to your buildspace account
 6) You will then need to connect your ETH Wallet.
 I use MetaMask and created a new wallet specificly for this